 Why Microsoft 365 Is a High-Value Target

-Microsoft 365 is attractive to attackers for straightforward reasons: it contains email (including sensitive communications, invoices, and credential reset links), documents (financial records, client data, contracts), identity credentials (an M365 account is often the gateway to dozens of connected business systems), and sometimes direct access to cloud storage and collaboration tools used across the whole organisation.
+Microsoft 365 is attractive to attackers for straightforward reasons.
+It contains email (including sensitive communications, invoices, and credential reset links), documents (financial records, client data, contracts), identity credentials (an M365 account is often the gateway to dozens of connected business systems), and sometimes direct access to cloud storage and collaboration tools used across the whole organisation.

 What Default Microsoft 365 Security Misses

 MFA not enforced by default.
 Multi-factor authentication is the single most effective control against credential theft and account takeover.
 It is not enforced by default across all M365 tenants.
-Businesses that have not explicitly enabled and enforced MFA are relying on passwords alone — and passwords are regularly compromised through phishing, credential stuffing, and data breaches.
+Businesses that have not explicitly enabled and enforced MFA are relying on passwords alone, and passwords are regularly compromised through phishing, credential stuffing, and data breaches.

 Legacy authentication protocols not blocked.
 Older authentication protocols (Basic Auth, IMAP, POP3, SMTP Auth in legacy clients) do not support MFA and provide a bypass path for attackers even when MFA is configured.
 Microsoft has disabled Basic Auth by default in new tenants but it must be explicitly verified and blocked in existing ones.